Edit Content

 Step 2: Research Third Party Manufacturing Pharma Companies

-Once you’ve picked out your requirements, it’s time to do your research and see who is out there to manufacture your pharmaceutical drugs.
+Once youve picked out your requirements, its time to do your research and see who is out there to manufacture your pharmaceutical drugs.
 The first place to start your search is to look at manufacturers who specialize in your particular product or who have a fairly good record of manufacturing the type of product your are seeking.

 Look for manufacturers who are: